Trump’s Alleged Connection With Russia Can Shake His Presidency

 Trump’s failure to bury the issue is partly due to the fact that the allegations made in the dossier known on Tuesday do not occur in a vacuum.
 Two experts in security at Brookings Institution, Susan and Benjamin Wittes Hennessey noted that incriminating “takes place amidst the background of a great deal of public evidence of ties between the Trump campaign and Russian actors.”

 To begin with, at Wednesday’s press conference neither Trump nor his lieutenants dismounted and invalidated the serious accusations against the upcoming administration.
-The crisis had begun on Tuesday afternoon when CNN revealed that these unverified allegations had been considered serious enough by the heads of the U.S. Intelligence.
+The crisis had begun on Tuesday afternoon when CNN revealed that these unverified allegations had been considered serious by the heads of the U.S. intelligence agencies.
 Consequently, a two-page synopsis was delivered to Trump and former President Barack Obama.

 Minutes later, Buzzfeed published the document that had piqued the intelligence community’s concerns.
 A 35-page dossier written by British ex-spy Christopher Steele detailed the contacts of people close to Trump with Russian officials, potential goods business roots in Moscow and St. Petersburg as well as the existence of a lewd tape starring Trump that would be potentially used by the Kremlin as blackmail to win favors.

-Trump labeled this as “false news”, “junk” and “fraudulent” information and “the work of sick people”.
-He also appeared as a victim of Nazi Germany’s own persecution and blamed it on certain media and US intelligence agencies.
+Trump labeled this as “false news,” “junk” and “fraudulent” information and “the work of sick people.”
+He also appeared as a victim of Nazi Germany’s own persecution and blamed it on certain media and U.S. intelligence agencies.
 It was unquestionably plain that Trump evaded the question towards the end of the press conference; a question that asked him to state unequivocally that no one from his team had contact with Russia during the campaign.

-The only thing that Trump was able to admit for the first time, though reluctantly was that he believed that it ‘might be’ Russia that authored the hacking of Democrats, after weeks denying the conclusions of the U.S. intelligence community.
+The only thing that Trump was able to admit for the first time, though reluctantly, was that he believed that it “might be” Russia that authored the hacking of Democrats, after weeks denying the conclusions of the U.S. intelligence community.

 The Alleged Intermediaries